ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ## To Do

-- [ ] Hide picks button on View Picks page
+- [ ] Switch everything to grid or flex layout
 - [ ] Mark correct and incorrect picks from previous weeks